 A Small (But Necessary) Disclaimer

 Obviously, I’m not a doctor.
-I’m just a teenage blogger with some knowledge to share.
+I’m just a blogger with some knowledge to share.
 So I cannot guarantee the accuracy of everything in this post, but I certainly gave my best effort.
 And it’s my hope that I’ve helped you write more realistic fainting scenes through it!

 Phew!
 This post certainly was different, wasn’t it?